 - 1. RAA students must not have any Fs during the previous grading period. - 2.
-Student has an excused or unexcused absence on game day. - 3.
-Student was absent or left school early during the day due to illness. - 4.
+Student has an absence on game day. - 3.
+Student left school early during the day due to illness. - 4.
 Student violated any of the rules or Code of Ethics as determined by Head Coach, Athletic Director or Administration. - 5.
 Student must not have any association with or use drugs, alcohol or tobacco at any time.

-Elementary Students and Sports
+Elementary and Middle School Students and Sports

-Sports at RAA are available for elementary students in grades 3-6 (elementary), and grades 6-8 (middle school).
+Sports at RAA are available for elementary students in grades K-5 (elementary), and grades 6-8 (middle school).